Patrick Carpentier: Stock car career

 Carpentier made his debut in the NASCAR Busch Series at Montreal's Circuit Gilles Villeneuve on August 4, 2007, taking pole in qualifying and finished the controversial race in 2nd place, behind Kevin Harvick, while Robby Gordon was disqualified by NASCAR from his first place spot for intentionally wrecking Marcos Ambrose and ignoring a resulting penalty.
-Carpentier would return to Montreal to post another 2nd place in 2008.
-Carpentier made his NASCAR Nextel Cup debut on August 12, 2007, at Watkins Glen, in the Gillett Evernham Motorsports #10 Valvoline/Stanley Tools-sponsored Dodge, replacing Scott Riggs and started 40th.
-Carpentier led for seven laps in the race near the midway portion of the race and wound up finishing in the 20th position.
+Carpentier would return to Montreal to post another second place in 2008.
+Carpentier made his NASCAR Nextel Cup debut on August 12, 2007, at Watkins Glen, in the Gillett Evernham Motorsports #10 Valvoline/Stanley Tools-sponsored Dodge, replacing Scott Riggs and started fortieth.
+Carpentier led for seven laps in the race near the midway portion of the race and wound up finishing in the twentieth position.
 In October 2007, it was announced he would drive the #10 car full-time in 2008.

 On February 14, 2008, Carpentier attempted to qualify for the 2008 Daytona 500 in the second of two Gatorade Duels.
-Carpentier ran in the top 10 for most of the day.
+Carpentier ran in the top-ten for most of the day.
 Late in the race, his right front tire blew, sending him into the backstretch wall.
 Carpentier was running in third place of the drivers not locked into the Daytona 500 based on owner points.

 The Joliette driver had not seen New Hampshire Motor Speedway before visiting for track for the 2008 Lenox Industrial Tools 301.
 On June 27, 2008, in just his 17th NASCAR race, he became only the second non-American driver to qualify on pole.
 He was the first by a foreign born in NASCAR's top division since Lloyd Shaw (from Toronto, Ontario, Canada) won the pole at Langhorne Speedway in June 1953.
 Come race day, he didn't give up the lead easily as he led the first four laps.
 "That was a heck of a thrill," Carpentier said after the race.
 "Winning the pole on Friday was certainly a highlight of my career.
 But leading those laps was unbelievable.
 It's hard to put into words."
 He would later be hit by brakes problems and would finish down in 31st place.